Writing A Personal Statement

 Online applications using UCAS Apply

-Although you only have 47 lines in which to write your personal statement, there are still little tricks to squeeze more words in.
+You have 47 lines in which to write your personal statement.

 However, you should take care using them, as they will only clear you through the automatic preview – you can’t tell how it will appear to the admissions tutors.